Concepts

 type: number

-Also, subquery dimensions can be used to join cubes implicitly.
+If needed, dimensions can be organized into hierarchies.
+Also, proxy dimensions are helpful for code reusability and subquery dimensions can be used to join cubes implicitly.

 Dimension types